-It is only recently, in the past year or so that I became ambitious and daring enough to try cooking my favorite meat at home.
-This was one of the dishes that I cooked last Christmas and it turned not to be such a delicate operation after all.
-In fact it is easy as pie.
+It is only recently, in the past year or so that I became ambitious and daring enough to try cooking my favorite meat, prime rib at home.
+This was one of the dishes that I cooked last Christmas and it turned out to not be such a delicate operation after all as I had previously suspected it would be.
+In fact, cooking delicious prime rib is easy as pie!

-I was delighted to find this meat for sale raw in the meat section of my local Food Lion supermarket and priced to move for the holidays.
+I was delighted to find this beef, prime rib meat for sale, raw in the meat section of my local Food Lion supermarket and priced to move for the holidays.
 A large cut of prime rib meat, around 5 pounds cost just $18.
 I had to grab it.

 When it came to cooking the prime rib, I kept things very simple.
 The packaging of the meat you buy might offer suggestions and a starting off point such as telling you how long the meat needs to cook.